WebOfTrustInfo/rwot8-barcelona/final-documents/satyrn.md

 ### Secure JavaScript
 The biggest problem with the current app is that it has a bit of an existential quandary between being an editor and a browser.
-As a an editor--like MS Word--it is document centric.
-However, like a browser, we expect it to be able to navigate across a variety of "chapters" in a set of curriculum, so that any given markdown file presents just a component of a larger body of education.
+As a an editor--like MS Word--it is documentcentric.
+However, like a browser, it needs to be able to navigate across a variety of "chapters" in a set of curriculum, so that any given markdown file presents just one component of a larger body of education.
 It's also designed to work with existing node modules, so that the curriculum can @require a node-module that is, in theory, distributed with the markdown files.
-This is sort of the point: Satyrn is a tool that you can learn to use any node.js module.
+This is sort of the point: Satyrn is a tool where you can learn to use any node.js module.
 (In fact, it's much better for that than it is for browser-side frameworks, like React or Angular, which really want an HTML DOM, which we do not support.)
-Finally, the use of node.js gives interactive content full access to the node.js api, including the ability to read and delete files, even run arbitrary executables.
+Finally, the use of node.js gives interactive content full access to the node.js API, including the ability to read and delete files, even run arbitrary executables.

-In other words, we are making it easy for people to download untrusted content, then run it with higher privileges than they might be used to for JavaScript (the browser bends over backwards to keep js in a valid sandbox).
+In other words, we are making it easy for people to download untrusted content, then run it with higher privileges than they might be used to for JavaScript.
+(The browser bends over backwards to keep js in a valid sandbox.)

 We'd like to fix that.
 We are looking at a couple of options and we like Secure EcmaScript from the folks at Agoric, but there are a bunch of feature-related decisions we need to figure out, which